-There are no safety studies done on ghee made from cattle that were pumped full of artificial hormones and antibiotics.
-Make sure to choose organic, grass fed ghee.
-Store at room temperature either on the counter or pantry.
+There are no safety studies done on ghee made from cattle that were given artificial hormones and antibiotics, so your safest bet is to choose organic, grass-fed ghee.
+Store it at room temperature, either on the counter or in your pantry.

 Ghee Butter Safety Concerns

-Ghee is not vegan as it is made from butter.
-Those sticking to a vegan diet are encouraged to choose coconut oil instead, which is the base for vegan or vegetable ghee.
+Ghee is not vegan, as it is made from butter.
+Those sticking to a vegan diet can get their MCTs from coconut oil instead, which is the base for vegan or vegetable ghee.

-Excessive consumption of ghee, or any fat, not only negates the health benefits, but it will lead to steatorrhea — akin to diarrhea but loose stool due to excessive fat not water.
+As with anything, it’s possible to have too much of a good thing.
+Keep your ghee consumption in check, as it’s very high in calories.
+Excessive consumption of ghee, or any fat, not only negates the health benefits, but it will lead to steatorrhea — akin to diarrhea but loose stool due to excessive fat, rather than water.

-Now that we’ve cut through the hype and blatant lies to the true health benefits of ghee, you can feel good about picking some up next time you’re at the grocery store.
-Organic, grass-fed sourced ghee makes a perfect 1:1 healthy swap for other cooking oils in your baking, sauteing and more.
-It’s bold, nutty flavor brings out the best in other healthy foods.
+Now that you’ve cut through the hype and understand the true health benefits of ghee, you can feel good about adding it to your keto meal plan.
+Organic, grass-fed ghee makes a perfect 1:1 healthy swap for other cooking oils in your baking, sauteing and more.
+It may not be a superfood, but its bold, nutty flavor does a super job of bringing out the best in other healthy foods.